aidanperez2000/CS611_Arcade/README.md

 -	The sliding puzzle tracks the number of moves as the score.
 -	The Dots and Boxes game supports two-player mode.
 It uses Edge to track drawn lines and Box to track completed boxes.
 -	The Player class supports multiple players, each with a unique ID and score tracking.
+- The Quoridor game also supports two-player mode.
+We use the QuoridorPlayer class to keep track of the players and the number of walls they have remaining.
+- We use an enum to keep track of the values in the Quoridor board.
+If a player is in a position in that board, we set that board array's value to `CellValue.PLAYER_1` or `CellValue.PLAYER_2`.
+If a wall is in that position, we set that value to `CellValue.HORIZONTAL_WALL` or `CellValue.VERTICAL_WALL`.